stormuk/wp-tidy-tinymce/readme.txt

-=== WP Tidy TinyMCE ===
+=== Plugin Name ===
 Contributors: stormuk, adam_pope
 Donate link: http://www.stormconsultancy.co.uk/
 Tags: tinymce
 Requires at least: 3.4
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: 1.0
+Stable tag: 2.0
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Simple options to tidy up the uncommonly used buttons and controls from WordPress TinyMCE editor
+Simple options to tidy up the uncommonly used buttons and controls from WordPress TinyMCE editor.

+Updated to work with both the new 3.9 editor and 3.8 and earlier version.

 == Description ==